MrGrizzlyUTAS/The-Abominable-Pebble-Pad/README.md

 # TheAbominablePebblePad
-I will not use it in the future and I really do not have anything pleaseant to say or recommend about this product.
+I will not use it in the future.
+Unfortunately from my own personal experience (yours may differ) I really cannot recommend this product.